menik1126/menik1126.github.io/_pages/about.md

 ---

 Hi!
-My name is Jing Xiong (熊璟), and I am currently a third-year graduate student at the School of Intelligent Systems Engineering, Sun Yat-sen University, under the supervision of [Prof. Xiaodan Liang](https://lemondan.github.io/) and Prof. Chengming Li.
+My name is Jing Xiong (熊璟), and I am currently a first-year PhD student at the University of Hong Kong, supervised by Prof. Yi Huang and Prof. Lingpeng Kong.
+I have published multiple papers in top-tier conferences and journals including ICLR, ICML, NeurIPS, ACL, EMNLP, and TMLR.
+My work primarily focuses on efficient language model inference and automated theorem proving.

+Previously, I obtained my Master's degree from the School of Intelligent Systems Engineering, Sun Yat-sen University, under the supervision of [Prof. Chengming Li](https://ai.smbu.edu.cn/info/1251/1391.htm).
 Before that, I obtained my Bachelor's degree in Computer Science from Central South University in 2021.

-My research interests primarily include natural language processing, complex reasoning based on language models, and formal theorem proving.
-I am also interested in analyzing and understanding the reasoning capabilities of neural networks using classic machine learning techniques, such as information bottleneck, influence function, and low-rank decomposition method, etc.

-During my internship at the Noah's Ark Lab, I had the opportunity to learn from [Dr. Zhengying Liu](https://scholar.google.com/citations?user=DFme0joAAAAJ&hl=fr) and [Dr. Jianhao Shen](https://scholar.google.com/citations?user=9fppVAUAAAAJ&hl=en).
-I acquired knowledge in interactive theorem prover Lean and Metamath with a foundation in ZFC set theory.
-Under the guidance of Dr. Zhengying Liu, I contributed to the development of a prototype theorem verification environment based on based on [Metamath](https://us.metamath.org/) for language models.
-Additionally, I gained insights into structural prediction from [Dr. Zhijiang Guo](https://cartus.github.io/).
-As a core member under the leadership of [Dr. Yichun Yin](https://scholar.google.com/citations?user=x3Mz21gAAAAJ&hl=en) and Dr. Guo Zhijiang, I actively participated in the development of the PanGu Manifacture Large Model for the OptVerse AI Solver project.
-This project successfully made its debut at the Huawei HDC 2023 keynote session, and i was honored with the title of "The Star of Manifacture Large Model" in the 2012 Lab.
+I had the honor of collaborating with [Prof. Xiaodan Liang](https://lemondan.github.io/).

+#### My Interests
+I am interested in research areas related to language modeling, efficient inference, automated theorem proving, and mathematical reasoning.

+#### Service
+* Conference reviewer for: NAACL, EMNLP, ACL, ICML, ICLR, NIPS, COLING, etc.

+#### Contact Information

+Feel free to reach out to me via email at junexiong@connect.hku.hk or xiongj69@mail2.sysu.edu.cn if you have any questions or would like to collaborate!

 News
 ======
+*05/2025*: Two paper are accepted in ACL 2025.
+*05/2025*: Two paper are accepted in ICML 2025.
+*03/2025*: [A paper](https://arxiv.org/abs/2404.02690) is accepted in SLLM Workshop at ICLR 2025.
+This work aims to bridge this gap by examining the inherent sparsity of standard attention processes.
+*03/2025*: [A paper](https://arxiv.org/abs/2411.05902) is accepted in TMLR.
+*01/2025*: Two paper are accepted in ICLR 2025.
+*09/2024*: Three paper are accepted in NIPS 2024.
 *01/2024*: [A paper](https://arxiv.org/abs/2310.00656) is accepted in ICLR 2024.
 *01/2024*: [A paper](https://arxiv.org/abs/2310.02954) is accepted in ICLR 2024.
 *11/2023*: The paper [TRIGO](https://arxiv.org/abs/2310.10180) has been selected for an oral presentation at EMNLP 2023.